Cesar Millan

 In the event of an accident, nerve compression due to swelling or injury to the dog’s nerves or spinal cord can quickly occur.
 This can prevent optimal nerve function, leading to paralysis.
 The dog is then no longer able to move its limbs normally.
 In such cases, surgery may be necessary to treat the dog.

-If paralysis has occurred due to swelling and the associated slight compression of the nerves, administering food supplements such as the offered by DOG FIT can help support nerve regeneration and provide relief to the dog.
+If paralysis has occurred due to swelling and the associated slight compression of the nerves, administering food supplements can support the normal nerve funktion and relief to the dog.

 Another possible cause of paralysis is a herniated disc, in which fluid leaking from the ruptured disc presses on nerves in the spinal canal.
 This compresses the spinal nerves and can lead to paralysis.